blippy/sifi/README.md

 Generate documentation: cabal haddock

-See hhsarc: you will need to install a runcom (rc) file
+See sifi.cfg: you will need to install a runcom (rc) file